The hen who bites her chicks- A story to improve self-esteem (1)

 My eyes shot open from sleep when my mother said; the baby chickens are out of their shells.

-I jumped from my bed, dressed in my usual half pants, and ran to the nesting area where I could hear the chicks’ clucking.
+I jumped from the bed, and ran to the nesting area where I could hear the chicks’ clucking.

 This was 17 years ago.